dyfet/tycho_sipwitchqt/README.md

 ## Testing

 The debug config (qmake CONFIG+=debug) builds a test server that uses the source "testdata/" directory to store databases and running files.
 This is used to provide a stable and repeatable test environment.
 An alternate CONFIG+=userdata option also exists to create a private per-developer test environment.
 Currently the server binds for ipv4, so you have to use 127.0.0.1:4060 for localhost if localhost is set to ::1.
 I am also adding SIPp test cases for the sipwitch server in the testdata directory.

+## Release installation

+To install the server properly in usual directories on Linux and use provided systemd sipwitchd.service fike need to run cmake  -DCMAKE_INSTALL_SYSCONFDIR=/etc -DCMAKE_INSTALL_LOCALSTATEDIR=/var/lib -DCMAKE_INSTALL_PREFIX=/usr .
+Or if you change directories you will need to change the service file in /usr/lib/systemd/system/sipwitchd.service